Chapter 3: How to get various things to work

 1. When you paste something in while a programme is running, so that the shell only retrieves it later.
 Traditionally, there was a test which was used only on systems where the problem was known to exist, so it is possible some other systems were not handled (for example, certain versions of IRIX, it appears); also, continuation lines were not handled properly.
 A more reliable approach appears from versions 3.0.6 and 3.1.6.

 2. When the shell is waiting for input, and you paste in a chunk of text consisting of more than one complete set of commands.
 Unfortunately, this is a much harder problem: the line editor is already active, and needs to be turned off when the first command is executed.
 The shell doesn't even know if the remaining text is input to a command or for the shell, so there's simply nothing it can do.
-However, if you have problems you can trick it: type `{' on a line by itself, then paste the input, then type `}' on a line by itself.
-The shell will not execute anything until the final brace is read; all input is read as continuation lines (this may require the fixes referred to above in order to be reliable).

 3.25: How do I get coloured prompts on my colour xterm?

-(Or `color xterm', if you're reading this in black and white.)
-You need to find the sequences which generate the various colours from the manual for your terminal emulator; these are ANSI standard on those I know about which support colour.
+In older versions of the shell you need to find the sequences which generate the various colours from the manual for your terminal emulator; these are ANSI standard on those I know about which support colour.
 With a recent (post 3.1.6) distribution of zsh, there is a theme system to handle this for you; even if you don't see that, the installed function `colors' (meaning `colours', if you're not reading this in black and white) gives the escape sequences.
 You will end up with code looking like this (borrowed from Oliver Kiddle):

 PS1=$'%{\e[1;31m%}<the rest of your prompt here>%{\e[0m%}'